-Too Much Light Makes the Baby Go Blind is our ongoing, everchanging attempt to perform 30 plays in 60 minutes.
-We do it every Friday and Saturday at the Boxcar Playhouse, 505 Natoma Street in San Francisco.
+Too Much Light Makes the Baby Go Blind is our ongoing, ever-changing attempt to perform 30 plays in 60 minutes.
+We do it every Friday and Saturday.
+January through June 2015 be visiting three of San Francisco’s coolest indie theaters.
+See us at all three, and your fourth visit to TML will be on us (the San Francisco Neo-Futurists).

 But, you ask, what is Too Much Light Makes the Baby Go Blind?